 Using Asset Clean UP:

-Unload these 2 scripts of Font Awesome either from one page or entire website using Asset clean up plugin.
+Unload these 2 scripts of Font Awesome either from one page or the entire website using the Asset clean-up plugin.

-Elementor eicons also creates an additional request, so you can also disable it from your website.
+Elementor eicons also create an additional request, so you can also disable it from your website.

 8. Optimize Images

 The first step of optimizing your images is using the correct dimensions of your images.
 It means the image is of a higher dimension but it is showing in a smaller dimension.